Showtime Championship Boxing: Commentators

-Brian Custer, currently serves as host of the program.
-The main broadcast team features Mauro Ranallo on blow-by-blow, Al Bernstein as chief color analyst and (when he is available) boxer Abner Mares as an analyst.
+Brian Custer served as host of the program from 2015–2023.
+The main broadcast team featured Mauro Ranallo on blow-by-blow, Al Bernstein as chief color analyst and (when he was available) boxer Abner Mares as an analyst.
 Amir Khan, Austin Trout, and Daniel Jacobs have served as guest analysts.
 The third role was previously filled by Antonio Tarver, Ferdie Pacheco, Bobby Czyz, and Paulie Malignaggi among others.
-Veteran Jim Gray is chief reporter.
-Former top commentators include Steve Albert and Gus Johnson.
+Veteran Jim Gray served as chief reporter.
+Steve Farhood was the "unofficial scorer".
+Previous top commentators include Steve Albert and Gus Johnson.

-The New Generation features Barry Tompkins on blow-by-blow, and Steve Farhood and Raul Marquez as the expert analysts.
+The New Generation features Barry Tompkins on blow-by-blow, and Raul Marquez and Brian Campbell as the expert analysts.

+In 1992, Jimmy Lennon Jr. the son of Jimmy Lennon became the program's regular ring announcer and occasionally HBO World Championship Boxing ring announcer Michael Buffer would sub for Lennon and Lennon would occasionally sub for Buffer on HBO.